2023 Candidate Elections Coming Soon!

 Becoming a Slated Candidate

 The NBDC finalizes a slate of candidates for members to vote, including at least one candidate for each open seat on the Board.
 The NBDC assesses the applications based on the Applicant Evaluation Criteria and determines a final election ballot.
 As a result of this process, there is a chance you will not be selected as a candidate for the Board.
+An appeals process is available

 The Membership